 What I found most interesting is, that when keyword cannibalization is fixed, it resulted in an improved ranking of the entire category of pages.

 I have tested this theory on a few websites, and every time the competing pages were identified, and proper action is taken, there is a significant improvement in the overall keyword ranking and hence traffic.

-Cannibalization is one uncommon SEO issue where a lot of webmasters are not even aware of it.
+Cannibalization is one uncommon SEO issue that a lot of webmasters are not even aware of it.
 If your website is impacted by it, identifying and fixing this issue would do wonders for your website traffic.

 Before that, let’s understand the common causes of cannibalization.